 On November 29, 2018, the Company's board of directors approved a share repurchase plan (the "2018 Share Repurchase Program") authorizing up to \$50.0 million of repurchases of shares of the Company's common stock.
-The 2018 Share Repurchase Program is scheduled to expire on December 14, 2020.
+On December 3, 2020, the 2018 Share Repurchase Program was extended through December 11, 2021.
 On March 20, 2020, the Company temporarily suspended the share repurchase program to conserve cash as a result of the COVID-19 pandemic.
+The board of directors authorized the resumption of the share repurchase program beginning on March 11, 2021.

-The Company purchased 381,835 shares at an average price of \$7.60 per share, excluding commissions, for an aggregate amount of \$2.9 million during the thirteen weeks ended May 2, 2020, there was \$32.9 million remaining available to repurchase shares of the Company's common stock under the 2018 Share Repurchase Program.
+The Company purchased no shares during the thirteen weeks ended May 1, 2021.
+There was \$32.9 million remaining available to repurchase shares of the Company's common stock under the 2018 Share Repurchase Program as of May 1, 2021.

-As of May 2, 2020, the Company held as treasury shares 8,393,207 shares of its common stock at an average price of \$12.76 per share, excluding commissions, for an aggregate carrying amount of \$107.1 million.
-The Company's treasury shares may be issued under the 2010 Equity and Incentive Plan or for other corporate purposes.
+As of May 1, 2021, the Company held as treasury shares 8,393,207 shares of its common stock at an average price of \$12.76 per share, excluding commissions, for an aggregate carrying amount of \$107.1 million.
+The Company's treasury shares may be issued under the 2010 Equity and Incentive Plan (with respect to outstanding awards under that plan), under the 2020 Equity and Incentive Plan, or for other corporate purposes.

-11. Investments
+11. Cloud Computing Arrangements